Skip to main content

 Set up a database

-Select your database, and follow the instructions to configure it for ScalarDB.
+Follow the instructions below to configure your database for ScalarDB.

 For a list of databases that ScalarDB supports, see Databases.